melloware/react-logviewer/README.md

 -   Fork and clone this repo.
 -   Install the dependencies with `npm`.
 -   Start the development server with `npm run dev`.
-This will launch a styleguide instance.
+This will launch a StoryBook instance.
-    Open a browser to http://localhost:6060 to preview the React components.
+    Open a browser to http://localhost:6006 to preview the React components.
--   Use CTRL-C to exit the styleguide.
+-   Use CTRL-C to exit the StoryBook.
 -   Use `npm run build` to generate the compiled component for publishing to npm.